 Other affiliated faculty from the Psychology Department, School of Education, and the Erikson Institute, contribute to our strengths in offering excellent training in basic and applied research, longitudinal methods, developmental neuroscience, development in the context of schools and out-of-school educational settings, and family and community influences over the life course.

 We emphasize research, training, scholarship, and teaching.
-Students select a faculty research mentor and a supporting faculty advisor who help ensure that students take advantages of the broad set of training and research opportunities that are open to them.
+Students select a faculty research mentor and a supporting faculty advisor who help ensure that students take advantage of the broad set of training and research opportunities that are open to them.
 As part of students’ ongoing research training, they will complete:

 - A critical review paper (i.e., First Year Paper)